 Religion & the Natural environment 2021-2022

 The environmental crisis on our planet cuts across a range of global problems.
-This capstone year for the Center's research project on religion and global issues will welcome research proposals that consider the relationship between religion and the natural environment through the lens of related global trends, including forced migration, violence against women and children, economic inequality, and urbanization.
-In this way, the Center of Theological Inquiry aims to connect the five topics in its resident seminar program in ways that will generate what the late Russel Botman, African theologian and Rector of the University of Stellenbosch, said the times demand: fresh thinking on a planetary ethics.
-This goal will also be informed by our pioneering inquiry on planetary thinking in astrobiology, 2015-2018, studying the societal implications of the potential of the universe to harbor natural life on and beyond Earth.
+This capstone year for the Center's inquiry on religion and global issues will welcome research proposals that consider the relationship between religion and the natural environment through the lens of related global trends, including forced migration, religious violence, economic inequality, and urbanization.
+This goal will also be informed by our pioneering inquiry on astrobiology, religion and society, studying the societal implications of planetary-scale life.
+In this concluding workshop, the Center of Theological Inquiry will connect these five global issues in ways that will generate what South African theologian and CTI Member Russel Botman said the times demand: fresh thinking on a planetary ethics.

 Online applications open on the Apply page, September 1 - December 1, 2020